Calculated Fields

 Here you will need to:

-The new pre-calculated field will show up at the bottom of your Fields list:
+The new pre-calculated field will show up in your Fields list.
+From here on, you can use it for your visualization.

 In the example above, the new calculated field is used with a grid visualization where no aggregation is being applied on the data fields.
 Pre-calculated fields can also be used with Pivot Grids.
 In this case, aggregation (e.g. summarization) will be applied to the already calculated records in the pre-calculated field.